redlfox/resource-search-download-archive/README.md

 Please donate to them to support their work.

 Q: I don't have any method to donate.
-A: Donate cryptocurrency or buy a pre-paid card.
+A: Donate cryptocurrency or buy a pre-paid card to donate.

 ### Tools